HareemFatima5/Applied-Generative-AI-Engineering/week 1/readme.md

 # AI Weather App

-A Streamlit app that fetches real weather data and uses Google Gemini AI to display it with helpful advice.
+A Streamlit app that fetches real weather data and uses Google Gemini AI to display it with a helpful advice.

 ## Features
 - Fetches live weather from OpenWeatherMap API